-APHIS WS will make available up to \$2,500,000 in funds for the following entities, provided they, or the Native American tribal organizations representing Federally recognized Native American tribal governments, have regulatory oversight or direct responsibility for wild cervids: State departments of agriculture; State animal health agencies; State departments of wildlife or natural resources; and, Federally recognized Native American tribal governments and Native American tribal organizations representing Federally recognized Native American tribal governments.
-An eligible applicant may submit multiple proposals for this opportunity, requesting up to \$250,000 per proposal for activities to control and prevent CWD in wild cervids.
+APHIS WS anticipates awarding around \$5,500,000 in funds for the following entities, State departments of agriculture; State animal health agencies; State departments of wildlife or natural resources; Federally recognized Native American Tribal governments and Native American Tribal organizations or universities representing Federally recognized Native American Tribal governments; and research institutions and universities.

+An eligible applicant may submit multiple proposals for this funding opportunity, requesting up to \$250,000 per proposal for activities to control and prevent CWD in wild cervids.
+Applicants who wish to submit multiple proposals must submit each proposal as a separate proposal package.

-The overall objective of the funding opportunity is to control and prevent CWD in wild cervids.
+The overall objectives of the funding opportunity are to control, manage, and/or prevent CWD in wild cervids.
 Through this funding opportunity, APHIS WS is soliciting collaborators who will further develop and implement wild cervid CWD surveillance, testing, management, prevention, and response activities, including the use of funds for providing the information or tools needed to control and prevent CWD.

-Funds may also be provided to further develop and evaluate techniques and strategies for controlling CWD in wild cervids.
+Funds may also be provided for applied research5 to further develop and evaluate; tools, techniques, and strategies for preventing and controlling CWD in wild cervids.